trymorez/unity-retro-game-series-01/README.md

 ![screenshot](Assets/Screenshot/Screenshot01.png)

 ## Version History (버전 내역)
+**V 0.4 - (2025-01-10)**
+- Colors have been applied to the invaders and bunkers
+- Testing the basic movement of the invaders

 **V 0.3 - (2025-01-10)**
 - Invaders pool implemented (using dictionary and queue )
 - Testing invaders spawning routine